htcondor/htcondor/docs/version-history/development-release-series-89.rst

    *condor_watch_q* has started running.
    :ticket:`7800`

--  Fixed a bug in the classad library where calling the classad sum function on an empty list returned undefined.
+-  Fixed a bug in the ClassAd library where calling the ClassAd sum function on an empty list returned undefined.
 It now returns 0.
    :ticket:`7838`